 AntibioticAwareness.ca focuses on the relationship between doctors and patients.
-We offer practical tools and information to practitioners and patients, as well as webinars presenting the latest information on antimicrobial resistance.
+We offer practical tools and information to practitioners (including our prescription pads), as well as webinars presenting the latest information on antimicrobial resistance.

 For more information, or to offer feedback, please contact firstname.lastname@example.org.

 New for 2017, NCCID issues a national ‘Thunderclap’—an on-line campaign that broadcasts one resounding antibiotic awareness message across multiple social media accounts all at the same time.
 It’s a wakeup call for Canadians to use antibiotics wisely, supported by healthcare organizations and patient safety proponents throughout Canada.
 Resources are shared to help professionals, patients, and members of the public to learn and do more to keep antibiotics working.
 Sign up today to help share a unified message this Antibiotic Awareness Week—it just takes one click!

 - Simple things clinicians can do to help reduce unnecessary antibiotic use / Choosing Wisely Canada

 - Antibiotic (antimicrobial) resistance: fact sheets / Public Health Agency of Canada (PHAC)

 - Antibiotic resistance fact sheet / World Health Organization (WHO)